 Title IX is a federal civil rights law that protects students in all of the academic, educational, extracurricular, athletic, and other programs or activities of schools.
 This includes prohibiting discrimination against pregnant and parenting students.

 Title IX protects pregnant and parenting students who are experiencing medical complications due to their pregnancy; childbirth; false pregnancy; termination of pregnancy; recovery from any of these conditions; lactation; or parenting a sick child that has doctors’ appointments or that is in the hospital.

 The law states that a school is required to make a reasonable accommodation for a student experiencing these circumstances including

 - Giving a student a reasonable amount of time to make up missed assignments,

 - Not penalizing the student for being absent from class(es), and

 - Allowing the student to re-enter the school at the same academic status before a leave began.

 Title IX pregnant & parenting cases are not retroactive.
 A school must be aware of a situation in order to respond to it.
 Documentation is required.

-If you are experiencing medical complications due to pregnancy; childbirth; false pregnancy; termination of pregnancy; recovery from any of these conditions; lactation; or parenting a sick child that has doctors' appointments or that is in the hospital, you need to contact our school’s Title IX coordinator, _Name_ at _Phone_ or _email address_ in order to discuss your request for Title IX accommodation(s).
+If you are experiencing medical complications due to pregnancy; childbirth; false pregnancy; termination of pregnancy; recovery from any of these conditions; lactation; or parenting a sick child that has doctors’ appointments or that is in the hospital, you need to contact your school’s Title IX coordinator, Jimmy Wright at (606) 886-3863 ext 67347, in order to discuss your request for Title IX accommodation(s).